rajaneesh80/cryptocurrency_dashboard/README.md

 This project was then deployed on GitHub Pages by simply accessing the project's settings page then selecting the Master branch in the drop-down menu for deploying the project on GitHub Pages.

-The live project can be viewed <strong> [here] </strong> (https://rajaneesh80.github.io/cryptocurrency_dashboard/index.html/).
+The live project can be viewed[here](https://rajaneesh80.github.io/cryptocurrency_dashboard/index.html/).

-### Javascript files
-Few important things to notice:

-//js have to folders:
-folder.
+If you wish to run this site locally, please clone or download this repo.
+You can then run index.html or open index.html in your browser.

-## Credits
+## Credits:
+    all data coming from https://www.cryptocompare.com/, I would like to give thanks to crypto compare API team.

 ## Media
+The images for coins were also taken from the: https://github.com/atomiclabs/cryptocurrency-icons

 ### Acknowledgements

-- This project heavily depends on d3, dc, crossfilter .js librarys
+- This project heavily depends on d3, dc, crossfilter .js libraries
-- When creating this project I used this examples - without them I could not complete this project:
+- When creating this project, I used these examples - without them, I could not complete this project:
     - https://dc-js.github.io/dc.js/examples/
     - https://dc-js.github.io/dc.js/
 - [DC.js Tutorial](https://www.tutorialspoint.com/dcjs/) on TutorialsPoint
 - [Getting to know Crossfilter](https://animateddata.co.uk/articles/crossfilter/) article by Peter Cook
 - [Crossfilter Tutorial](http://blog.rusty.io/2012/09/17/crossfilter-tutorial/) by Rusty Klophaus
-- In this place I want to say thank You for the great work and fantastic open source library's that are free to use.
+- In this place, I want to say thank You for the great work and fantastic open-source library's that are free to use.
 I also want to thank you to codeinstitute.net for showing me this.

+### Authors

+Rajaneesh Singh Bhadauria - This project was completed as part of Code Institute’s Mentored Online Full Stack Web Development course in 2019.